youngcet/payfast/README.md

 ### `paymentSumarryWidget`:
   A custom widget to display the payment summary before the user proceeds with the payment.

+### `defaultPaymentSummaryIcon`:
+  An icon to display next to the payment summary item details.

+### `paymentSummaryAmountColor`:
+  The amount text color on the payment summary page

+### `itemSummarySectionLeadingWidget`:
+  A custom widget to display next to the payment summary item details.

 ### `payButtonStyle`:
   The style of the "Pay Now" button.

 ### `payButtonText`:
   The text displayed on the "Pay Now" button.

+### `payButtonLeadingWidget`:
+  The widget displayed next to the "Pay Now" button.

 ### `paymentCompletedWidget`:
   A custom widget to show after the payment is successfully completed.